Vulnerable Sector Checks

 Introduction / Background

-In 2006, the TMM Trustees were advised by TMM’s insurance company that guidelines and procedures, including police checks, were required for staff and volunteers working with children.
+In 2006, the TMM Directors were advised by TMM’s insurance company that guidelines and procedures, including Police Checks ("Vulnerable Sector Checks"), were required for staff and volunteers working with children.

-In the following years, The TMM Sexual Abuse and Harassment Committee developed a detailed protocol for working with children and vulnerable adults, specifying which volunteers and staff members require police checks, and detailing the process of police check application.
+In the following years, The TMM Sexual Abuse and Harassment Committee developed a detailed protocol for working with children and vulnerable adults, specifying which volunteers and staff members require Vulnerable Sector Checks, and detailing the process of Vulnerable Sector Check application.

 This work was done with attention to: